-When the definition is used, the reviewer will need to make a yes/no decision about whether the identified risks meet this test.
+This definition is used by the IRB to make a yes/no decision about whether or not the identified risks in a study meet this test.
 To make a decision they have their background and expertise, the internet, your application, any references or background you include and the possibility of asking for an external consultant.
-The burden is on you to demonstrate an understanding of the risks and the methods used to make sure they are minimized.
+The burden is on the applicant/researcher to demonstrate an understanding of the risks and the methods used to assure the risks appropriately minimized.

 A. The daily life of whom?

-- Most IRBs set the standard as the Everyman of some conceptual Average American.
-As every IRB has members from vastly different walks of life and as no member is merely average, each IRB is likely to reach differing conclusion.
+Most IRBs set the standard using an 'Everyman' approach, similar to the legal term, as the Everyman of a conceptual Average American.
+As every IRB has members from vastly different backgrounds and experiences, each IRB has the potential to reach differing conclusions.

 B. Doing what in daily life or during procedures?